sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

 Performance calibrations provide an opportunity to review and calibrate performance of all Teammates within a specific department or function, as a collective group.
 Calibration sessions are interactive discussions where:

-1. **Calibrate `1` Ratings:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _1 - Exceeding High Bar_ category for values and performance, validating the placement with tangible examples.
+1. **Calibrate `1` Ratings:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _1 - Distinguished Performance_ category for performance, validating the placement with tangible examples.
 [More details](#part-1-discussion).

    1. Participating Managers will ask clarifying questions, provide feedback/insight, either challenging or confirming the Teammate’s placement.
 See [participant expectations](#part-2-participant-expectations).
    2. Managers/Calibration Participants align on scores for Teammates discussed.
 See [details on aligning on score](#part-3-aligning-on-the-scores).

-2. **Calibrate `3` Ratings:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _3 - Not Meeting High Bar_ category for values and performance, validating the placement with tangible examples.
+2. **Calibrate `2` Ratings:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _1 - Superior Performance_ category for performance, validating the placement with tangible examples.
 [More details](#part-1-discussion).

    1. Participating Managers will ask clarifying questions, provide feedback/insight, either challenging or confirming the Teammate’s placement.
 See [participant expectations](#part-2-participant-expectations).
    2. Managers/Calibration Participants align on scores for Teammates discussed.
 See [details on aligning on score](#part-3-aligning-on-the-scores).

+3. **Calibrate `4` Ratings:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _1 - Partially Successful Performance_ category for performance, validating the placement with tangible examples.
+[More details](#part-1-discussion).

+   1. Participating Managers will ask clarifying questions, provide feedback/insight, either challenging or confirming the Teammate’s placement.
+See [participant expectations](#part-2-participant-expectations).
+   2. Managers/Calibration Participants align on scores for Teammates discussed.
+See [details on aligning on score](#part-3-aligning-on-the-scores).

+4. **Calibrate `5` Ratings:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _5 - Unsuccessful Performance_ category for performance, validating the placement with tangible examples.
+[More details](#part-1-discussion).

+   1. Participating Managers will ask clarifying questions, provide feedback/insight, either challenging or confirming the Teammate’s placement.
+See [participant expectations](#part-2-participant-expectations).
+   2. Managers/Calibration Participants align on scores for Teammates discussed.
+See [details on aligning on score](#part-3-aligning-on-the-scores).

-3. **Calibrate Potential Outliers:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _2 - Meeting High Bar_ category that may be on the fringe of either Exceeding or Not Meeting
+3. **Calibrate Potential Outliers:** Managers will explain the rating assessment of each Teammate in correspondence to their level and for those Teammates that received a _3 - Meets Performance Expectations_ category that may be on the fringe of either Superior Performance or Partially Successful Performance

    1. Participating Managers will ask clarifying questions, provide feedback/insight, either challenging or confirming the Teammate’s placement.
 See [participant expectations](#part-2-participant-expectations).
    2. Managers/Calibration Participants align on scores for Teammates discussed.
 See [details on aligning on score](#part-3-aligning-on-the-scores).